The CUNY Advanced Science Research Center

-The Advanced Science Research Center will focus CUNY research in five strategic areas at the vanguard of 21st Century global science.
-They are specialized but inter-related disciplines that are compelling in their promise, important to the nation and build on the strengths the University has developed over the past decade.
-Two of the five founding ASRC directors have been appointed thus far; other directors and faculty will be named in the months approaching the center’s opening in the fall of 2014.
+The Advanced Science Research Center focuses CUNY research in five strategic areas that stand at the vanguard of 21st Century global science.
+They are specialized but inter-related disciplines that build on the strengths the University has developed over the past decade, are compelling in their promise, and important to the nation’s future.

 Director, ASRC Nanoscience Initiative